MTAmanda/RestaurantReviewAPI/README.md

+***PROJECT DESCRIPTION***

+Build an application by applying all the concepts from the Java course.
+Start from scratch and finish with a working API.

+**Project Objectives:**
+- Construct a RESTful web API with data persistence using Spring and Spring Data JPA
+- Use Spring Initializr to generate the initial Java project
+- Configure application properties for certain dependencies, including the H2 embedded database
+- Define the entities that comprise this application scenario
+- Define the repositories that enable creating, updating, and querying these different entities
+- Define the API contracts that will enable this application scenario

+***SCENARIOS***

   **User entity-related scenarios:**
 - [x] As an unregistered user, I want to create my user profile using a display name that’s unique only to me.
 - [x] As a registered user, I want to update my user profile.
 I cannot modify my unique display name.